HomeAbout Me

 • Focusing an input field

-• Scrolling a container
+• Scrolling to the bottom of a container

 type InputAPI = { focusInput: () => void }